scottlamb/moonfire-nvr/design/api.md

 *   There's currently no way to generate an initialization segment for more than one video sample entry, so a `.m4s` that uses more than one video sample entry can't be used.
-*   The `X-Prev-Duration` and `X-Leading-Duration` headers only describe the first segment.
+*   The `X-Prev-Media-Duration` and `X-Leading-Duration` headers only describe the first segment.

+Timestamp tracks (see the `ts` parameter to `.mp4` URIs) aren't supported today.
+Most likely browser clients will implement timestamp subtitles via WebVTT API calls anyway.

 ### `GET /api/cameras/<uuid>/<stream>/view.m4s.txt`